coatyio/coaty-swift/docs/man/developer-guide.md

 in the `decode` and `encode` methods is not related in any way to the Coaty `Container` object.

+### Component vs. Identity

+Please note that in CoatySwift, the `Component` CoatyObject from coaty-js had to be renamed to `Identity`.
+This is because `Component` causes a name conflict in the macOS runtime.
+However, regardless of the different name, CoatySwift and coaty-js are compatible.

 ## Additional resources

 We would like to point you to additional resources if you want to dig deeper